Appalachian Mountains Facts

 Appalachian Mountains Physical Description

-This truly mind-boggling formation almost immediately captivates those who encounter it for the first time.
-Yet it does so for a combination of reasons.
-That holds true since it’s not only possessed of great beauty, the site also boasts extraordinary truly dimensions.
+This mind-boggling formation almost immediately captivates those individuals fortunate enough to encounter it for the first time.
+Yet it does so for a wide combination of reasons.
+That holds true since it’s not only possessed of great beauty, the site also boasts truly incredible dimensions.

-Most experts divide the magnificent range into three clear subdivisions.
-Each section holds both features similar to the others, as well as some distinct to itself.
+Most experts divide the magnificent mountain range into three clear subdivisions.
+Each of these sections holds both features similar to the others, as well as some distinct to itself.
 This allows for at least some context when discussing its qualities, given the vast scale of its massive size.

-The northern section roughly begins in the province of Newfoundland and Labrador, in Canada.
+The most northern section roughly begins in the province of Newfoundland and Labrador, in Canada.
 From there, though, it extends itself to the Hudson River.
-Within this greater extent, however, numerous features stand out in terms of their impressive physical stature.
+Within this greater extent, however, numerous individual features clearly stand out in terms of their impressive stature.

-Meanwhile, the central section of the range roughly reaches from the Hudson River to West Virginia.
+Meanwhile, the central section of the captivating range roughly reaches from the Hudson River to the state of West Virginia.
 This stretch contains its own wonders.
 These include the stunning New River.
 Yet ot also obasts other marvels to delight the eye of the fortunate visitor or resident.

-Subsections of the greater range exist here, including the Allegheny Plateau and the Taconic Mountains.
-The impressive Great Appalachian Valley, itself a wonder of Nature, also appears here.
-The stunning Blue Ridge Mountains, another amazing subset, also begin here.
+Subsections of the greater range also exist in this area, including the Allegheny Plateau and the Taconic Mountains.
+The impressive Great Appalachian Valley, itself a true wonder of Nature, also appears here.
+The stunning Blue Ridge Mountains, another amazing subset, also begin there.

-The southern section of the Appalachian Mountains completes its length.
-This portion reaches from the New River in Pennsylvania, to northern Alabama.
-Along its course, though, yet more marvels await, including many other mountains of 2,700 ft (823 m) or more.
+The southern section of the Appalachian Mountains completes its expansive length.
+This portion reaches from the deceptively-named New River in Pennsylvania, to northern Alabama.
+Along its course, though, yet more marvels await, including other mountains of 2,700 ft (823 m) or more.

-It also holds some of the greatest natural wonders.
+This portion also holds some of the greatest natural wonders.
 The magnificent Mt.
 Mitchell lies within this region of the range.
-The highest point east of the Mississippi, it reaches 6,684 ft (2,037 m).
+Being the highest point east of the Mississippi, it reaches 6,684 ft (2,037 m).
 Others include such features as Linville Falls and Sliding Rock, both in North Carolina.

 Appalachian Mountains Location, Formation, and Ecology

-Though one end lies in Canada, the majority of its expanse runs through the United States.
+Though one end of the range lies inside Canada, the majority of its expanse runs through the United States.
 It further resides in the approximate eastern section of the continent.
 Within the United States, it extends from Maine in the north, to the northern part of the state of Alabama.

 The origins of this marvelous work of geological forces actually lie far back in the earth’s distant past.
-That’s true since this mountain range began its formation over 1 billion years ago.
-That makes this amazing natural site one of the oldest such in the entire world.
+That’s true since this irresitible mountain range began its formation over 1 billion years ago.
+That makes this amazing natural formation one of the oldest known such in the entire world.

-The Appalachian Mountains further boast a strongly thriving ecology.
+The mind-blowing beauty of the Appalachian Mountains further boast a strongly thriving ecology.
 In fact, the range is considered by most, experts and enthusiasts alike to stand as one of the most biodiverse regions on the entire continent.
 Species of all kinds thus abound within its confines.

-Much of its extent still holds an extensive cover of forested regions.
-These contain a variety of tree types, of course.
+Much of its extent still holds an extensive cover of beautiful forested regions.
+These woodlands contain a variety of tree types, of course.
 Deciduous and evergreen species alike proliferate in abundance.
-Countless other plants also appear, including the Flame Azalea, which lives nowhere else.
+Many other plants also appear, including the Flame Azalea, which lives nowhere else.

-Innumerable animals and insects thus also appear here.
+Innumerable species of both animals and insects also appear here.
 Mammals of all sizes, from squirrels to deer and black bear thrive in the region.
 Birds of all kinds additionally spend their lives here.
-Reptiles present include the dangerous Eastern Diamondback Rattlesnake.
+The reptiles present include the large and dangerous Eastern Diamondback Rattlesnake.

 Features Sharing Its Region

-Check out our other articles on 3 Surprising South American Moths, Eurasian Brown Bear, Corsica, Great Rhododendron, Fire Salamander, East African Lowland Honey Bee
+Check out our other articles on 3 Surprising South American Moths, Eurasian Brown Bear, Corsica, Great Rhododendron, Fire Salamander, East African Lowland Honey Bee, Green Iguana

 Leave a Reply